-- Establish and maintain an ethos where students feel secure and are encouraged to talk and are listened to - Ensure that students know that there are adults in the College whom they can approach if they are worried or are in difficulty - Ensure there are systems in place for students to express their views and give feedback e.g. through student voice, safety questionnaires and participation in curriculum activities - Ensure that, where possible, the student's thoughts/wishes and feelings are sought and recorded on all referrals - Include, in the curriculum, activities and opportunities which equip students with the skills they need to stay safe from abuse (including online) and to know where to get help - Ensure every effort is made to establish effective working relationships with Parent Carers and colleagues from other Agencies - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff, Directors and volunteers who work with students including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in education (s.128) - As Education Safeguarding Practitioners, liaise with the three safeguarding partners in line with Working Together to Safeguard Children 2018 (updated December 2020) - 22.3 The College will endeavour to support all students by: - Encouraging self-esteem and self-assertiveness through the curriculum, as well as promoting respectful relationships, challenging bullying and humiliating behaviour
+- Establish and maintain an ethos where students feel secure and are encouraged to talk and are listened to - Ensure that students know that there are adults in the College whom they can approach if they are worried or are in difficulty

+- Ensure there are systems in place for students to express their views and give feedback e.g. through student voice, safety questionnaires and participation in curriculum activities - Ensure that, where possible, the student's thoughts/wishes and feelings are sought and recorded on all referrals - Include, in the curriculum, activities and opportunities which equip students with the skills they need to stay safe from abuse (including online) and to know where to get help - Ensure every effort is made to establish effective working relationships with Parent Carers and colleagues from other Agencies - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff, Directors and volunteers who work with students including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in education (s.128) - Ensure staff at the College are aware of their obligation to inform the College of any cautions or convictions that arise. - As Education Safeguarding Practitioners, liaise with the three safeguarding partners in line with Working Together to Safeguard Children 2023

+22.3 The College will endeavour to support all students by:

-- Promoting a positive, supportive and secure environment giving students a sense of being valued - Consistently applying the College Behaviour Policy which is aimed at supporting adults at risk.
+- Encouraging self-esteem and self-assertiveness through the curriculum, as well as promoting respectful relationships, challenging bullying and humiliating behaviour - Promoting a positive, supportive and secure environment giving students a sense of being valued - Consistently applying the College Behaviour Policy which is aimed at supporting adults at risk.
 The College will ensure that students know that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred - Liaising with other agencies that support the student such as Adult's Social Care Services, Mental Health Services and those agencies involved in the safeguarding of adults at risk - Making use of Early Help Services, when appropriate - Notifying Adult Social Care Services immediately when there is a significant concern - Providing continuing support to a student about whom there have been concerns, who leaves the College, by ensuring that appropriate information is forwarded under confidential cover or securely via CPOMS to the student's new setting - 22.4 Staff are made aware of the fact that some students at the College, because of their learning and/or physical disability, are vulnerable and may find it more difficult to recognise and report abuse.
-The College, therefore, recognises that it must take particular care, when working with students with disabilities.
+The College, therefore, recognises that it must take particular care, when working with students with disabilities. - 22.5 Should the College place a student with an alternative provision provider, it continues to be responsible for the safeguarding of that student and will ensure that it is satisfied that the placement meets the student's needs.